arfaoui-aziz/workshop-react/README.md

-# Workshop Goals
+# Workshop 2 Goals

-- Create an initial React project using CRA Framework
-- Understand the main component of an initial React app
+- Understand the concept of Hooks
-- Create React components
+- Use functional components instead of class components
+- Create an example of basic hooks (useState, useEffect and useContext)
-- Create an example of a component life cycle.
+- Create an example of a component life cycle using hooks.
-- Manage state component
+- Manage component state using Hooks.
-- Manipulate Styled-components
-- Apply Routing to our app
-- Add lazy loading to existent components
+- Create a custom Hook
+- Manage CRUD operations using Formik and Yup.